New Zealand Listener

-The New Zealand Listener is a weekly New Zealand magazine that covers the political, cultural and literary life of New Zealand by featuring a variety of topics, including current events, politics, social issues, health, technology, arts, food, culture and entertainment.
+The New Zealand Listener is a weekly magazine that covers the political, cultural and literary life of New Zealand by featuring a variety of topics, including current events, politics, social issues, health, technology, arts, food, culture and entertainment.
 The Bauer Media Group closed The Listener in April 2020 as a result of the COVID-19 pandemic in New Zealand.
 In June 2020, Mercury Capital acquired the magazine as part of its purchase of Bauer Media's former Australia and New Zealand assets, which were rebranded as Are Media.

 History

-The Listener was first published in June 1939 as a weekly broadcasting guide for radio listeners, and the first issue was distributed free to 380,000 households.
+The Listener was first published in June 1939 as the Journal of the National Broadcasting Service, a weekly broadcasting guide for radio listeners.
+The first issue was distributed free to 380,000 households.
 First edited by Oliver Duff then from June 1949 M. H. Holcroft, it originally had a monopoly on the publication of upcoming television and radio programmes.
 In the 1980s it lost that monopoly, but despite the increase in competition since that time, it was still one of the top selling magazines in the country.
 It was privatised in 1990 and was published by Bauer Media Group until the magazine's closure in early 2020.

 Pamela Stirling was the editor since 2004, and by 2018 readership was 197,000 with a circulation of 45,262.

 From 2004 to 2009, the Listener produced an annual New Zealand Listener Power List of the 50 most powerful people in New Zealand.
 It also published the Best 100 Books, Best 50 Kids Books, and Best Cookbooks, every November/December.

 Notable writers to have had their work published in the Listener include James K. Baxter, Janet Frame and Maurice Shadbolt.